drvinceknight/pfm/book/appendix/02-matplotlib/tutorial/main.md

 In this chapter we have:

 - Plotted a scatter plot.
-- Overlayed a plot of a line to our scatter plot.
+- Add a plot of a line to our scatter plot.
 ```